Michel Goba

 Michel Goba (born 8 August 1961) is an Ivorian former professional footballer who played as a striker.
-His career developed from playing with Ligue 2 clubs, including Brest, Dunkerque and Abbeville.
+He played in the French Ligue 2 with Brest, Dunkerque and Abbeville.

 Personal life

 Goba is the uncle of Didier Drogba.
 He served as a mentor and father-figure to Drogba when he lived with him in France at a young age.
 His son, Kévin Goba, is also a professional footballer who spent most of his career in the lower divisions of France.